Know Your Enemy (Green Day song): Release and reception

-It was referred to by Spin as sounding "like an out-take from the Dookie sessions".
+A snippet of "Know Your Enemy" was released onto Green Day's official website on April 6, 2009.
+21st Century Breakdown was later released on May 15, with "Know Your Enemy" as the third song on the standard track list.
+It was issued as a single on April 16, being the first single released from the album.
+Peter Gaston of Spin referred to it as sounding "like an out-take from the Dookie sessions".
 About.com's Bill Lamb said the song was "standard issue Green Day", "not a stroke of genius" and "not on par with their last album", but said it was a "great appetizer" for one of the most eagerly awaited albums of 2009.
 Pitchfork Media described the track as having "pedantic stiffness" and "nothing more than a rote protest song preaching to the converted".
 Rolling Stone called the song one of the highlights of the album, praising the punk-oriented sound and calling it one of the "Clash-size bootboy chants" [from the album].
 Billboard said that "The lead single from the band's new release, 21st Century Breakdown, finds the group just as politically charged as last time", but also said that "While the subject matter is broad and may be missed by some, 'Enemy' has enough charm to amp up the airwaves until (21st Century) Breakdown is released."
 Billie Joe Armstrong told Q, "It’s a rallying song.
 It’s about liberating yourself from a lot of bullshit that you see on TV."
-The song peaked at number 28 on the Billboard Hot 100.
-The song entered the Alternative Songs chart at number eight and rose to number one in its second week.
-It kept the top spot for six weeks.

 During their 21st Century Breakdown tour show in Minneapolis on July 11, 2009, Billie Joe Armstrong told the crowd that the song had been recorded on the first day of the Republican National Convention in Saint Paul, Minnesota.